pixie-io/pixie-demos/http2-tracing/README.md

 ## Trace HTTP/2 headers with wireshark

-First launch wireshark before launching gRPC client & server.
+First launch wireshark, and then launch gRPC client & server.
 When launching wireshark, you'll need to set the port for HTTP/2 protocol, follow the menu `Edit > Preferences > Protocols > HTTP2`, set `HTTP2 TCP port` to `50051`, as shown in the picture below: